sara-chronister/syndrome-definition-evaluation/Output_OneDef/README.md

-This folder will be used to store outputs from the "Validation_OneDef.Rmd" template.
+This folder will be used to store outputs from the "Evaluation_OneDef.Rmd" template.